freeCodeCamp/i18n-curriculum/curriculum/challenges/swahili/blocks/learn-how-to-express-disagreement/67a9f44e6dcabb0c402a9bfb.md

 # --explanation--

-Bob asks, `Do you think that's a good idea?` This is a way to ask for someone's opinion about a suggestion or plan.
-Here's other ways to ask for an opinion:
+Bob anauliza, `Do you think that's a good idea?` Hii ni njia ya kuuliza maoni ya mtu kuhusu pendekezo au mpango.
+Hapa kuna njia nyingine za kuuliza maoni:

 - `Do you think this will work?`